oils-for-unix/oils/README.md

     build/            # Build automation
-      dev.sh          # For development builds, running CPython devtools/         # For Oil developers (not end users) scripts/          # Other development scripts
+      dev.sh          # For development builds, running CPython devtools/         # For Oil developers (not end users) release.sh      # Documents the release process.
+    misc/             # Other development scripts
+    demo/             # Demonstrations of bash/shell features.
+Could be
-    demo/             # Miscellaneous stuff that should probably be moved to tests web/              # HTML/JS/CSS for tests and tools
+                      # moved to tests/ if automated.
+    web/              # HTML/JS/CSS for tests and tools

     # Tests